rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 atp_grouped_by_player_id <- full_join(atp_grouped_by_winner_id, atp_grouped_by_loser_id, by = "player_id")
 ```

-Below is a little data cleaning to organize player height's more clearly.
+Below is a little data cleaning to organize player heights more clearly.

 ```r
 # Deleting winner_as_height column, since loser_as_height is more expansive